uxcore/uxcore/CONTRIBUTING.md

 ### Submitting a Pull Request

 As you see, UXCore Component is maintained in each project.
-Pull Request should be submitted in component project.
+Pull Request should be submitted in the corresponding component project.
 Enhancements mentioned below are welcome to help UXCore moving faster.

 * DOCS: typo or missing API/Props, readability enhanment
 * BUG Fix: list in issues.